 Albany and Newmarket

 The Flying Burrito Brothers certainly know a thing or two about margaritas, serving up a slurp-worthy collection from their Mexican cantinas in Albany and Newmarket.
-From an OG version laced with citrus and salt to those flavoured with blueberry, coconut, pineapple, kiwifruit and even pomegranate, fans of this tequila-heavy tipple are in for a real treat.
-Plus, some of their margaritas even come in frozen form—¡ay, caramba!
+From an OG version laced with citrus and salt to those flavoured with mango, peach, pineapple, watermelon, kiwifruit and even pomegranate, fans of this tequila-heavy tipple are in for a real treat.
+They even do a margarita milkshake—¡ay, caramba!

 Frida Cocina Mexicana & Tequila Bar

-We wouldn't be surprised to see Frida Kahlo herself sitting in a corner of Frida Cocina, sipping on a tequila or two (rather fitting, considering the eatery's actually named after her).
+We wouldn't be surprised to see Frida Kahlo herself sitting in a corner of Frida Cocina, indulging in a sipping tequila or two (rather fitting, considering the eatery's named after her).
 However, seeing as the famed artist is no longer with us, that honour now falls to you.
-Kick up your heels amongst the authentic Mexican surrounds and sink a few of this spot's epic margaritas, which come in strawberry and basil and mango and coconut flavour, to name but a few.
+Kick up your heels amongst the authentic Mexican surroundings and sink a few of this spot's epic margaritas, which come in strawberry and basil and mango and coconut flavours, to name but a few.
 These can be ordered in different sizes, a factor that is once again music to our margarita-loving ears.

 No list of top margaritas would be complete without mentioning Mexico, who make theirs with premium, 100% blue agave tequila (that's like the cream of the crop in tequila speak).
-Enjoy their cracking take on the original; or throw caution to the wind and try out one of their more novelty interpretations in flavours like strawberry and guava, watermelon and green apple, and black plum and cinnamon.
+Enjoy their cracking take on the original; or throw caution to the wind and try out one of their more novelty interpretations in flavours like watermelon and raspberry, pineapple and coconut, and black plum and cinnamon.
 We also love how these are available by the carafe—though if you're as margarita mad as us, this is dangerous news.
 Oh, and with locations across Auckland, rest assured there's an excellent margarita in a suburb near you.

-Now for something completely different which, ironically, may have you feeling the heat rather than cooling you down, try the Margarita De Verde from Azabu.
+Now for something completely different which, ironically, may have you feeling the heat rather than cooling you down, try the Margarita De Verde from Azabu's Ponsonby branch.
 One of the many 'chilli' margaritas that have popped up on cocktail menus across the city in recent years, this version combines the classic components of tequila and lime with avocado and jalapeño.
 Arriba!